 - Armored scales are tiny and flat, have covers that usually can be removed from the body, and don’t secrete sticky honeydew.
 Common species include San José scale and California red scale.

 - Soft scales are larger, excrete honeydew, and are more rounded and convex with covers that don’t lift off.
 Common species include black scale, lecanium scale, and brown soft scale.

-- Learn the species or family name of your scale so you can identify effective controls.
+- Consult the UC IPM website to help identify the species or family of scale insects so you can learn effective controls.